AbuTalha3/Leaderboard-Exercise/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Leaderboard App <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-Leaderboard App, where you can add you score and records.
-It allows you to edit and update scores list,The app is developed using Html, CSS and Javascript
+Leaderboard App, where you can add your score and records.
+It allows you to edit and update scores list,The app is developed using HTML, CSS and Javascript

 ## 🛠 Built With <a name="built-with"></a>